outpaddling/LPJS/README.md

 ## Status

-LPJS is working reliably on our FreeBSD clusters for simple shared-memory multiprocessing jobs and job arrays.
+LPJS is working reliably on our bare-metal FreeBSD + Mac clusters for simple shared-memory multiprocessing jobs and job arrays.
+Support for other platforms will be thoroughly tested after ironing out the remaining issues with these two.
+Testing extensive changes on numerous platforms has proven to be too squirrely.
+There may also be issues with VirtualBox and Qemu networking, which would confound diagnosis on our Linux and other BSD installations.

 Proper handling of network communication errors still needs a lot of work, but correct batch scripts running on reliable hardware should generally work fine at this stage.